-In the original Purple mattress, the outer layer consists of about 2.5 centimeters of polymer grid.
-Beneath the grid is a layer of very dense polyurethane foam, measuring about 9 centimeters.
-This layer serves to stabilize the grid and provide an ideal sleeping experience.
+In the original Purple mattress, the outer layer consists of about 2.5 centimetres of polymer grid.
+Beneath the grid is a layer of very dense polyurethane foam, measuring about 9 centimetres.
+This layer serves to stabilise the grid and provide an ideal sleeping experience.

 Underneath the outer polymer layer sits a set of support coils — much the same as you might find in a traditional bed.
 The coils lay between two smaller sheets of foam.
 The polyester-lycra knit fabric remains the same.

 A fun but interesting fact to note from our Purple mattress review is that you should expect more softness (not more firmness) from the thicker Smart Comfort Grid layer.

 As you may be able to glean from our Purple mattress review, engineers have designed a fair amount of technology into the company’s beds.
 So you will probably find them as having a little bit of heft.
 The original Purple mattress in a twin is the lightest, weighing about 29 kilograms, going up to the heaviest at 64 kilograms for California king size.
 At the same time, the All-New Purple mattresses range in weight from 41 kilograms to 90 kilograms.

 The actual thickness of the Purple bed will depend a little on the platform you choose.
 If you decide on the hybrid, the thickness will depend on what you choose for the outer layer.

 One piece of advice: You might want to get a little help hauling the mattress from the front door to the bedroom.
 It can be heavy and awkward to lug alone.